Liquid Handling at the HTSKC

-The High-Throughput Bioscience Center (HTBC) has the ability to run microplate based small molecule screens in a fully automated mode with the Caliper Life Sciences (formerly Zymark, now part of Perkin Elmer) Sciclone ALH3000 liquid handler integrated system.
+The High-Throughput Screening Knowledge Center (HTSKC) has the ability to run microplate based small molecule screens in a fully automated mode with the Caliper Life Sciences (formerly Zymark, now part of Perkin Elmer) Sciclone ALH3000 liquid handler integrated system.
 For siRNA screens we have an Agilent Bravo system .
 We also have stand alone instrumentation with stackers for running screens in "workstation" mode.

 Staccato Integrated System

 More photos of integrated system.
 Click for larger images.

 The SciClone ALH3000 robot can accommodate either 96- or 384-tip manifolds, enabling it to rapidly pipet volumes to 96-, 384-, and 1536-well microplates.
 It also has a Z8 module that contains eight independent syringe-based pipets, allowing liquid transfers to other formats (e.g. 6-well plates or racks of tubes) from either microplates or tubes.
 The main pipetting head includes a gripper tool that permits the movement of microplates and disposable tip boxes from any of the 20 deck positions.
 With this configuration, the Sciclone can add reagents to any microplate format, complete microplate replications and dilutions, and perform “hit picking” tasks (the transfer of a single sample from any position in a microplate or rack of tubes to any other microplate or tube).
 In addition, the Sciclone pipetting head has the ability to pick up disposable tips in any format (i.e. a subset of the tips in a 96- or 384-tip box), which allows the use of multiple tips for rapid serial dilutions.
 We also have integrated a V&P Scientific 384 Pin Tool that is capable of 50-200 nL transfers.